pl3onasm/N-queens/README.md

 ```
 [1,3,0,2]
 ```
 This list represents a 4x4 chessboard where the four queens are positioned at locations (0,1), (1,3), (2,0), and (3,2).
-Graphically this valid solution to the 4-queens problem is represented as follows:
+Graphically this valid (nonunique) solution to the 4-queens problem is represented as follows:

 ```
 .Q..